scoiatael/plooxjira/README.md

 - [x] When I add an estimate to GitHub issue, I want respective Jira story to have story points field updated.
 - [x] When I add an estimate to GitHub issue, and issue is part of milestone, I want respective Jira user story to have story points field updated.

+- [x] When I add a label called `bug` to GitHub issue, I want respective Jira bug to be created.
+- [x] When I add a label called `task` to GitHub issue, I want respective Jira task to be created.

 ## Setup

 ### Environment variables